 To register your facility with the FDA under the Modernization of Cosmetics Regulation Act (MoCRA), it is crucial to follow these essential steps:

 Historically, prior to MoCRA, the Voluntary Cosmetic Registration Program (VCRP) recorded only 5,176 active establishment listings.
 This underscores the substantial increase in adherence under the new regulations.
 As of January 1, 2025, there are 9,528 active facility listings under MoCRA, reflecting a significant commitment to regulatory compliance within the cosmetic industry.
 ChemLinked recommends that all firms selling cosmetics in the U.S. utilize a guide to FDA facility registration under MoCRA to conduct a thorough regulatory review and meet current MoCRA requirements.
 Successful enrollments illustrate the effectiveness of these procedures, with numerous regulatory officers emphasizing the importance of careful preparation and adherence to guidelines to prevent potential setbacks.
 As noted by a compliance officer, "Thorough preparation is key to navigating the complexities of the application process effectively."
-Furthermore, it is essential to highlight that the FDA's enforcement for facility registration and item listing commenced on July 1, 2024, underscoring the urgency of the registration process.
+Furthermore, it is essential to highlight that the FDA's enforcement for facility registration and item listing commences on July 1, 2024, underscoring the urgency of the registration process.

 Once your facility is registered, the next step is to list your cosmetic items with the FDA.
 Follow these procedures to ensure compliance: